 Next, you’ll need to figure out the value of the car.
 There are two ways to go about it.
 Firstly, go online and search for the valuation of your car model.
 Two, the easier method, simply get a quote from Carro.
 We’ll get back to you within 15 minutes and will even throw in a free car valuation.

 5. Subtract the payoff amount from the value of the vehicle

 Once you’ve figured out your outstanding balance, any extra fees, and the value of your car, you can subtract the payoff amount from the value of your vehicle.
 If the result is positive, you have equity in your car; if it’s negative, you’re upside down on the car loan.

 Selling a car with negative equity means you need to give the lender all the money from the car sale and pay for the negative equity.
 Essentially, the value of your car isn’t enough to pay off the loan early, so you’ll use the money you get from your car to pay off the loan, plus any extra that might not be covered by the value of the car.

 So while it’s possible to sell your car with a loan, you should be checking the cost and benefits of this transaction, because you may end up losing money in the transaction.

 If you’re set on selling your car with a loan, CARRO can get you the best price.
-Insert your details here, and we’ll auction it off to over 1,000 of our dealers.
+Insert your details here, and we’ll settle the rest.
 We’ll get you the best price for your car.